Your Privacy Rights

 - perform research and analysis about your use of, or interest in, our products, services, or content, or products, services or content offered by others;

-- communicate with you by e-mail, postal mail, telephone and/or mobile devices or send newsletters about products or services that may be of interest to you either from us, our sister IAC companies or other third parties;
+- communicate with you by e-mail, postal mail, telephone and/or mobile devices or send newsletters about products or services that may be of interest to you from us;

 - communicate with you with regard to partially completed service requests;